 Example of Heikin Ashi Chart Analysis

 First, identify the momentum on the higher time frame, for this example, we can take as the reference the previous image, where they break out of the triangle in the 12-hour chart in the BTCUSD gives us clues about the direction of the momentum/ trend (big fat green candle).

 After the momentum has been identified, the idea is to look for a continuation of the 12-hour green Heikin Ashi candle, so we zoom into the 2-hour chart to look for follow-through.
-Those continuations can be framed under any continuation pattern, could be a wedge or a triangle.
+Those continuations can be framed under any continuation pattern, which could be a wedge or a triangle.